Ankarvaishnavi/M1_ProjectGoal_-App-/1. Requirements/README.md

 ## Swot Analysis:
 #### Sreangth
-This scientific calculator is user friendly, innovative.
-It is also efficient and fast in response.
+This scientific calculator is easy to handle and innovative
 #### Weakness
 It does not include trigometric functions, exponents, log and natural log